Freedom of religion in Europe by country: North Macedonia

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Norway

 While the constitution of Norway establishes that the King of Norway must be Evangelical-Lutheran, it also establishes that all individuals have the right to exercise their religion.
 The government's policies generally support the free practice of religion in the country, and it provides funding to religious organizations and anti-discrimination programs on a regular basis.
 According to NGOs and the Norwegian police, religiously motivated hate speech is prevalent, particularly online, and primarily targeting the Muslim and Jewish communities.

 The origins of the modern Kingdom of Norway can be traced to the kingdoms established by Vikings during the Middle Ages.
 During this period, Norwegian kings such as Olaf II of Norway converted to Christianity, and propagated it within their kingdoms to reify their authority.
 Accounts from this time period include graphic descriptions of gruesome torture perpetrated against pagans who refused to convert.
-The Catholic Church in Norway would be replaced by Evangelical-Lutheranism during the Reformation in the 16th century, and non-Protestants were persecuted.
+The Catholic Church in Norway was replaced by Evangelical-Lutheranism during the Reformation in the 16th century, and non-Protestants were persecuted.
 From the 16th to 19th centuries, Norway (under either a Danish or Swedish crown) forced the Sámi people of northeastern Scandinavia to convert to Christianity, suppressing and eventually all but eradicating their indigenous religion.
-Jews were at times tolerated in Norway, but in 1814 a new constitution banned Jews from the country––this provision would be reversed in 1851, and by the end of the 19th century Norway would be home to a few thousand Jews.
+Jews were at times tolerated in Norway, but in 1814 a new constitution banned Jews from the country––this provision was reversed in 1851, and by the end of the 19th century Norway was home to a few thousand Jews.
 This population was devastated in the 1940s during the German occupation of Norway as part of World War II and the Holocaust.
 Toward the end of the 20th century and in the 21st, Norwegian government has adopted some constitutional reforms to recognize the traditions of the Sámi people, to establish a separation between church and state, and to provide financial restitution for the Jewish community, but it has also imposed religious clothing bans targeting Muslim women.

+In 2023, the country was scored 4 out of 4 for religious freedom.